 The NIMMSA Conservation Fund has been set up to help ensure that marine conservation activities in the Vancouver Island North region can take place.
 It is generated through a $1.00/guest/day fee that is mandatory for all NIMMSA members to implement when operating guided tours within the NIMMSA area.

-Applications for grants up to $5,000 CAD* for projects that are not for profit, have conservation benefits to marine life off northern Vancouver Island, and occur anytime during a 17-month period after May 1st of each calendar year are welcomed. *This maximum grant amount has been reduced from the previous cap of $12,000 CAD due to the drastically reduced contributions from our members during 2020 as a result of the global pandemic.
+Applications for grants up to $7,500 CAD* for projects that are not for profit, have conservation benefits to marine life off northern Vancouver Island, and occur anytime during a 17-month period after May 1st of each calendar year are welcomed. *This maximum grant amount has been reduced from the previous cap of $12,000 CAD due to the drastically reduced contributions from our members as a result of the global pandemic (it is increased from the $5,000 limit placed on 2021 applications.)

 Apply for Funding